A calculus for flow categories: Musical scores

 We want to draw our flow categories as score diagrams from this point onwards, essentially by using the graph $\Gamma_2$ of the category.
 Certainly this is not a sensible idea for all flow categories due to the potentially enormous loss of information, but for flow categories in primary Smith normal form of width $3$ this is rather useful.

 A framed flow category in primary Smith normal form has the property that all $1$-dimensional moduli spaces are closed, and, after using extended Whitney tricks, we can assume they only contain at most one non-trivially framed circle $\eta$.
 A flow category with this property will be called \emph{reduced}.
+In a reduced flow category we will drop the labelling $\eta$ from from the corresponding edges.

 \begin{definition} Let $\cC$ be a reduced framed flow category of width 3.
-The \emph{score of the category} $\Sigma=\Sigma(\cC)$ is defined to be the score diagram obtained by taking the graph $\Gamma_2(\cC)$ and drawing the vertices on a stave so that a vertex $v_a$ with $|a|=r+n$ is drawn on level $y=r$, and so that edges are drawn as straight lines between vertices so as to form a stave diagram. \end{definition}
+The \emph{score of the category} $\Sigma=\Sigma(\cC)$ is defined to be the score diagram obtained by taking the graph $\Gamma_2(\cC)$ and drawing the vertices on a stave so that a vertex $v_a$ with $|a|=r+n$ is drawn on level $y=r$, and so that edges are drawn as straight lines between vertices so as to form a score diagram. \end{definition}

 The main purpose of the score is to tell us which handle slides should be used to move the flow category into an even simpler form.
 For this reason we will be mainly concerned with local pictures of the score which only contain those objects involved in handle slides, and with indications only for their neighboring objects.
 For example, the score